Things do not belong to Caesar

 “The individual must not become a tool or a victim of the State; it is the State which, while making laws, must favour the numerous freedoms of man.”

 Caesar does not have the right to dispossess the people through taxation.
 Neither does he have the right to allow individuals to be deprived of the necessities of life.

 R.S.
 MacLellan, the MP for Inverness-Richmond, Nova Scotia, was no less categorical:

 “The individual comes before the State...
 The only purpose of Government is to guarantee individual freedoms.”

-This definition seems to be implicitly accepted by Caesar himself, by the government, since the government says to those who complain about the burden of taxes: “The more services people demand, the more means the government needs to provide these services.”
+This definition seems to be implicitly accepted by Caesar himself, by the government, when it answers to those who complain about the burden of taxes: “The more services people demand, the more means the government needs to have to provide these services.”
 This is true.
 But in order to carry out his own functions, Caesar must not have recourse to means that prevent individuals and families from carrying out theirs.